Find out how to make the most out of holidays for the family of an addict. Ocean Hills Recovery treats the patient’s family as well as the patient.

 Here are some ways for the family of an addict to be supportive and make sure you can enjoy the holidays as they should be enjoyed:

 Don’t be afraid to address the elephant in the room (addiction, treatment, struggles in recovery, etc.).
 There is often a stigma of addiction and recovery.
-Offer a chance to have a heart to heart conversation with the addicted person.
+Offer a chance to have a heart-to-heart conversation with the addicted person.
 There is a chance that they are waiting for someone to make the first move to talk and once the lines of communication are open, you may find yourself reestablishing your relationship.

 If you are at a party with a person in recovery and know that there may be added pressures to face, use the buddy system.
 Establish a secret gesture or code word/phrase that can be used if the recovering person feels too much pressure or fears relapse.
-Choose something so that if family is present, they don’t have to worry about everyone knowing that they are feeling that way.
-Find a way to help get them out of the situation and find a way to better deal than turning to drugs/alcohol.
+Choose something so that if the family is present, they don’t have to worry about everyone knowing that they are feeling that way.
+Find a way to help get them out of the situation and find a way to a better deal than turning to drugs/alcohol.
 Remember to check in periodically – make eye contact to ensure that they are OK.

 Prepare as a Family

 Offer alternatives – make a fun nonalcoholic drink, if the person needs a drink in his/her hand in order to feel comfortable.
 Set up a hot cocoa bar with lots of toppings and whipped cream.
 Ask for help in the kitchen to keep their hands busy.
 Cooking together can be very therapeutic!